niekwit/ChIP-Seq-pipeline/README.md

 ## Introduction

-This ChIP-Seq analsysis pipeline will allow for step-by-step analysis of your paired-end ChIP-Seq NGS data.
+This ChIP-Seq analsysis pipeline (ChAP) will allow for step-by-step analysis of your paired-end ChIP-Seq NGS data.

 ## Software dependencies